 2 Use of GMOs

-Novo Nordisk only uses GMOs in the lowest risk category for production and the final products do not contain genetically modified cells or genes.
+We only use GMOs in the lowest risk category for production and the final polypeptide products do not contain genetically modified cells or genes.

 3 Antibiotic resistance genes